 How to Apply

-The transfer application will open on April 1, 2017.
-Applicants must complete The Pennsylvania State University - Penn State Law transfer application via LSAC.
+- Applicants must complete The Pennsylvania State University - Penn State Law transfer application via LSAC.
 Be sure that you are submitting your application to "The Pennsylvania State University - Penn State Law."
 The school code for Penn State Law is 2202.